Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 To help set the stage for our thoughts on each program, it probably makes sense to give you a little context on how each program works.
 So let’s start by discussing how Rosetta Stone is structured in terms of format.

-Each Rosetta Stone learning module contains one core 30-minute lesson, followed by 3 to 15 supplemental drills.
+Each Rosetta Stone learning module contains one core 30-minute lesson that can be broken down into three 10 minute mini sessions if you would like, followed by 3 to 15 supplemental drills.
 These exercises that follow the core lesson are typically 5 to 10 minutes in length, and cover things like pronunciation, listening, grammar, and writing.

 You spend most of your time listening to a word or phrase, repeating that word or phrase, and then matching it up to a corresponding image.
 Essentially, the lessons and drills are all variations of interactive flashcards.